daylinmorgan/clonmapper/docs/docs/protocol.md

 3. Heat each to 80 °C and let cool to create DNA blocks containing a barcode, a PAM site, and overhang sequences.[^57]
-1. Ligate DNA blocks together creating the barcode array by mixing the following reagents:
+1. Ligate DNA blocks together creating the **3X-barcode array** by mixing the following reagents:

     | Reagent | volume (µL) |
     |---|---|